sovrin-foundation/libsovtoken/doc/data_structures.md

 ```
 {
     "op": <str>,                //type of operation returned
-    "protocolVersion":  <int>, // the version of the transaction response data structure
+    "protocolVersion":  <int>, // (optional) the version of the transaction response data structure
     "request":
     {
         "txn":